dhimantks/tdsproject1/README.md

-GitHub User and Repository Data Fetcher
+#GitHub User and Repository Data Fetcher\n
-Overview
+#Overview\n
 This script fetches user and repository data from the GitHub API based on specified criteria.
 It retrieves users from a given location who have a minimum number of followers and then collects detailed information about their repositories.
-The data is cleaned and saved into two CSV files: users.csv and repositories.csv.
+The data is cleaned and saved into two CSV files: users.csv and repositories.csv.\n

-Features
+Features\n
-Fetch Users: Retrieves users from a specified location (default: Tokyo) with a minimum number of followers (default: 200).
-Clean Company Names: Trims whitespace from company names, removes leading @ symbols, and converts them to uppercase.
-Fetch Repositories: For each user, the script fetches their repositories, capturing details such as:
+Fetch Users: Retrieves users from a specified location (default: Tokyo) with a minimum number of followers (default: 200).\n Clean Company Names: Trims whitespace from company names, removes leading @ symbols, and converts them to uppercase.\n Fetch Repositories: For each user, the script fetches their repositories, capturing details such as:\n Repository ID\n
-Repository ID
 Name
 Full name
 Private status